2005 UEFA Champions League final: Match

+Summary

 First half

 Liverpool fielded a 4–4–1–1 formation, with the surprise inclusion in the squad being Harry Kewell, who played just behind Milan Baroš, who himself had been picked ahead of Djibril Cissé.
 The inclusion of Kewell meant Dietmar Hamann was left on the substitutes' bench and Xabi Alonso and Steven Gerrard started in the centre of midfield.
 Milan fielded a 4–4–2 diamond formation, with Hernán Crespo preferred to Jon Dahl Tomasson and Filippo Inzaghi, who was not included in the match day squad.
-Liverpool lined up in their red home kit, whilst Milan wore a changed strip of all white.
-Liverpool won the toss and kicked off.
+Liverpool lined up in their red home kit, whilst Milan wore a changed strip of all white, which they historically used in European Cup finals.
+Liverpool won the coin toss and kicked off.

 Milan scored within the first minute of the match after captain Paolo Maldini volleyed in an Andrea Pirlo free kick that had been conceded by Djimi Traoré.
 The goal made Maldini the oldest scorer in the history of the competition.
 Liverpool responded almost immediately; John Arne Riise, who was picked out by a corner kick from Steven Gerrard, hit a volley from the edge of the penalty box.
 His shot was cleared only for Gerrard to cross in from the right wing, which Sami Hyypiä headed towards goal producing a save out of Dida.
 Milan almost extended their lead in the 13th minute, after Crespo's header was cleared off the goal line by Luis García.
 A few minutes later, Liverpool made a substitution after Harry Kewell picked up a groin injury; he was replaced by Vladimír Šmicer.
 Soon after, Kaká passed through to Andriy Shevchenko who put his shot past Liverpool goalkeeper Jerzy Dudek, but Shevchenko was adjudged to have been in an offside position and the goal did not stand.
 Shevchenko had another chance to score a few minutes later; after being played onside by Traore, his shot was saved by Dudek after he came under pressure from the Liverpool defence.
 Luis García had two chances to score following Shevchenko's shot; the first shot from the edge of the penalty area went well over the crossbar and after he was headed through by Baroš his next shot went wide.
 Straight after this attack, Crespo went through on goal only to be flagged for offside.
 Almost immediately after this, Liverpool had a penalty claim turned down after Alessandro Nesta allegedly handballed.
 Milan countered and scored; Kaka dribbled the ball into the Liverpool half and passed to Shevchenko, who passed to Crespo at the far post to score and make it 2–0.
 Minutes later, Crespo extended Milan's lead with a chip over Dudek after Kaka provided the assist to make it 3–0.